prometheus-operator/prometheus-operator/Documentation/rbac.md

   namespace: default
 ```

-Because the `Pod` that the Prometheus Operator is running in uses the `ServiceAccount` named `prometheus-operator` and the `RoleBinding` associates it with the `ClusterRole` named `prometheus-operator` it now has permission to access all the resources as described above.
+Because the `Pod` that the Prometheus Operator is running in uses the `ServiceAccount` named `prometheus-operator` and the `ClusterRoleBinding` associates it with the `ClusterRole` named `prometheus-operator`, it now has permission to access all the resources as described above.

 When creating `Prometheus` objects the procedure is similar.
 It starts with a `ServiceAccount`.